 - to provide a permanent, broad-based international body to achieve these purposes

 Legal Status and By-Laws

-The IW3C2 is governed by the Laws of the Swiss Confederation (article 60ff of the Swiss Civil Code) and the By-Laws.
-See details as registered at the Registre de Commerce (the official Geneva/Swiss Registry of Associations)
+The IW3C2 is governed by the Laws of the Swiss Confederation (article 60ff of the Swiss Civil Code) and the By-Laws with details as registered at the Registre de Commerce (the official Geneva/Swiss Registry of Associations).

 The IW3C2 selects academic institutes to host the Conferences.
 This is done by examining proposals made by institutes, with concern for reasonable representation of all areas on the globe.